SSWConsulting/SSW.Rules.Content/rules/word-documents-vs-sharepoint-wiki-pages/rule.md

 <!--endintro-->

-Many articles, like [this one from 2017](https://www.sharepointagency.co.nz/consulting/item/348-wiki-pages-are-better-than-word-documents-for-your-intranet.html), talk about the benefits of using Wiki pages over Word Documents - however, these benefits are no longer relevant.
+Many articles, like [this one from 2017](https://www.sharepointagency.co.nz/consulting/item/348-wiki-pages-are-better-than-word-documents-for-your-intranet.html), talk about the benefits of using Wiki Pages over Word Documents - however, these benefits are no longer relevant.

 ![Figure: We've come a long way since Word 2013 Online Presentation](word-2013-online-presentation.jpg)

 Let's have a quick look at some of the points that the article above used:

-**Accuracy** - It's easy to see the Modified date of documents in SharePoint, and versioning should be used to show that the Document is the most current one (of course, it should be the only one).
+**Accuracy** - It's easy to see the Modified date of documents in SharePoint, so you can tell if the Document is the most current one (of course, it should be the only one).

 **Load Time** - In the past, this was an issue.
 These days, browsers have no problem loading Word Documents.